Winter Olympics Kick Off With Biting Winds And History-Making Wins

 ➡️ https://t.co/znBmAyBvFA pic.twitter.com/mE5HMPlGL8

-Also Saturday, host country South Korea got the chance to celebrate one of its own, when Lim Hyojun won gold in the men's short track speed skating.
-ESPN reports that it was actually Hwang Dae-heon who had been heavily favored to win, but his crash in the final allowed his compatriot to overtake him.
+Also Saturday, host country South Korea got the chance to celebrate one of its own, when Lim Hyojun won gold in the men's short track speedskating.
+ESPN reports that Hwang Dae-heon who had been heavily favored to win, but his crash in the final allowed his compatriot to overtake him.

 The Netherlands' Sjinkie Knegt took silver.
-And Semen Elistratov won bronze, giving Russia its first medal, although Elistratov is competing under the Olympic flag, in accordance with the rules the IOC instated following Russia's doping scandal.
+And Semen Elistratov won bronze, the first medal for a Russian athlete at the games.
+Elistratov is competing under the Olympic flag, in accordance with the rules the IOC instated following Russia's doping scandal.

-In the women's 3,000 meter speed skating, the Netherlands made a clean sweep taking all three of the top spots.
+In the women's 3,000-meter speedskating, the Netherlands made a clean sweep taking all three of the top spots.

 Germany's Laura Dahlmeier won the first biathlon gold of the Games in the women's 7.5-kilometer sprint.
 And German Andreas Wellinger won the men's normal hill title.
 He said the harsh conditions may actually have helped him nail his jump of 113.5 meters.